 - System tools

-Bundling everything together makes a container small and portable.
-So, by containerizing the software environment and platform as well as its dependencies, the differences in operating system distribution, including other factors, are taken away.
+By bundling everything together into a single package, you end up with a small, portable system that contains only the minimum resources needed for an application to successfully execute.
+So, by containerizing the software environment and platform as well as its dependencies, the differences in operating system distribution are taken away.

 - It is easy and fast to deploy containers while it might take minutes or even days to implement a fully function virtual machine.